Why do so many coordinators love to organize a-thon fundraisers? There's always a theme centered around active participation.

 Cook-a-thons, jump-a-thons, spell-a-thons—these kinds of fundraising ideas are nearly endless.
 Even though the end goal of fundraising for your community or organization is always the same, every a-thon is unique.

-That being the case, we’ll focus on the most popular a-thon fundraisers, discussing them in detail to help determine which kind works best for you.
+Today, we'll focus on the three most popular a-thon fundraisers, discussing them in detail to help determine which kind works best for you.

 A walk-a-thon fundraiser is a popular way to engage the community and raise money, but like any event, it comes with both advantages and challenges.
 Walk-a-thons can: